james-mcgregor100/JamesMcGregor_T1A1/readme.md

     num += 1
 end
 ```

 This code snippet shows a basic while loop in the Ruby language.
 The control flow begins with the variable "num" being set to "0".
 The while loop begins with setting out a condition.
 While the current number is smaller than or equal to 50, it must print out a string.
 Once the string has been printed, the current number (num) will then increment by 1, and if the number is still less than or equal to 50, the while loop will run again, this time using number "1".
 The loop keeps executing this code until the "num" is less than or equal to 50.
-Once the "num" reaches 50, the "end" command will stop the flow of the code.
+Once the "num" reaches 50, the "end" command will stop the flow of the code (Bodnar 2007).
 &nbsp;
 &nbsp;
 https://zetcode.com/lang/rubytutorial/flowcontrol/ - Jan Bodnar (2007)